There are two options for detecting and downloading your fresh play history:

-- SPY mode – (available for Sonos owners only) in this mode your Sonos plays are obtained directly from your Sonos equipment, and these are supplemented by any non-Sonos plays which have been scrobbled to your free Last.fm account.
+- SPY mode – (available for Sonos owners only) in this mode Sonos plays are obtained directly from your Sonos equipment, and these are supplemented by any non-Sonos plays which have been scrobbled to your free Last.fm account.

 The simplest mode to set up, and delivers most of the benefits available from the other mode.

-|Benefits||AlbumPlays will load your Last.fm play counts into MediaMonkey.
+|AlbumPlays will import your Last.fm play counts into MediaMonkey.

-|.||These will be the aggregated play counts from across all of your music players which scrobble to Last.fm
+|Play counts will be aggregated from across all music players which scrobble to Last.fm

 |AlbumPlays can resurrect lost scrobbles in many cases

-|Last.fm may “correct” or truncate your scrobble tags, requiring you to set up remap rules to enable these to be matched back into MediaMonkey
+|Last.fm may “correct” or truncate the tags which you scrobble, requiring you to set up remap rules to enable these to be matched back into MediaMonkey

-|Last.fm doesn’t distinguish between tracks you own and tracks which you stream; requiring you to handle irrelevant MediaMonkey “mismatches” of tracks which don’t own the tracks.
+|Last.fm doesn’t distinguish between tracks you own, and tracks which you stream; requiring you to handle imported scrobbles which are irrelevant to MediaMonkey, as you don’t own the tracks.

-|Sonos owners only Sonos does not ensure that your scrobbles are received by Last.fm, and not all lost scrobbles may be resurrected 1
+|Sonos owners only Sonos does not ensure that your scrobbles are received by Last.fm, and many lost scrobbles may not be resurrected 1

 A more complex set up.
 Some improved benefits.

-|More complex set-up options||These are 2 application components to install; the extra application (Spy) observes your Sonos equipment to ascertain your track plays
+|There are 2 application components to install; the extra (Spy) component observes your Sonos equipment to detect and identify your track plays

-|.||It would be most convenient if the SPY component is placed on a device that is already running whenever playing music with Sonos.
+|It is most convenient if the SPY component is placed on a device which is already running, whenever you play music on your Sonos.
 Unless you have a PC always running at these times, it would be cheapest to do this with a Linux device.

 |Linux requires some technical skills to set up.
-It is simplest if you use a Raspberry Pi (as I have done), because that has been designed and packaged as an educational tool, with a wealth of support material available online. … It is also cheapest as it is a bare-bones inexpensive device from a not-for-profit foundation.
+It is simplest if you use a Raspberry Pi, because they have been designed and packaged as an educational tool, with a wealth of support material available online. … It is also cheapest as it is a bare-bones inexpensive device from a not-for-profit foundation.

-|.||I have produced a Raspberry Pi setup tutorial, intended for someone with limited technical skills and from a Windows background.
+|I have written a Raspberry Pi setup tutorial intended for someone with limited technical skills and coming from a Windows background.
 It is specifically focused on just the tasks required to get AlbumPlays running well on a Raspberry Pi, and setup for easiest support.

-|Benefits||All of those described in the LFM section above, including the aggregation of your non-Sonos plays
+|All benefits described in the LFM section above, including the aggregation of your non-Sonos plays

 |Your Sonos plays are imported into MediaMonkey directly; meaning there can be no interference arising from Last.fm scrobble corrections

-|The SPY component will detect whether a Sonos play is from your own library, and will not bother you by trying to import streamed plays into MediaMonkey for tracks which it doesn’t index
+|The SPY component can detect whether a Sonos play is from a streaming source, and will not bother you by trying to import plays into MediaMonkey for tracks which it doesn’t index

-|.||AlbumPlays can distinguish your own Sonos plays from those by other household members, so this application can scrobble just your own plays to your Last.fm account, or it can scrobble each person’s plays to their own Last.fm account
+|AlbumPlays can optionally distinguish your own Sonos plays from those by other household members, so that just your own plays are scrobbled to your Last.fm account, or it can scrobble each person’s plays to their own Last.fm account

-|All benefits are available regardless whether you install under Windows or Linux
+|All benefits are available regardless whether you install the Spy component under Windows or Linux

 Resurrection of lost scrobbles is only possible if you are listening to whole albums, in the album’s natural track sequence, and is only reliable while there is a single Sonos zone or group playing at the time.
-The facility will not resurrect the loss of the last track, or tracks, from an album. ↩
+The facility can not resurrect the loss of the very last track, or tracks, from an album. ↩